claudiorivera/react-photo-gallery/README.md

-# react-photo-gallery
+# photo-gallery

-A photo gallery made with the PERN stack.
+Updated version of my old photo gallery app.
+This time made with Next.js and MongoDB.

 The images are statically hosted, with URLs and "likes" stored in the database.
 The user can like a photo, which updates the database.